ancklo/ChaosMagPy/INSTALL.rst

    >>> pip install chaosmagpy

-   Or, if you have downloaded the `package files <https://pypi.org/project/chaosmagpy/#files>`_ from the Python Package Index (PyPI) , install ChaosMagPy by running the command below, replacing  ``x.x`` with the specific version of the downloaded files:
+   Or, if you have downloaded the package files from the Python Package Index (PyPI) at https://pypi.org/project/chaosmagpy/#files, install ChaosMagPy by running the command below, replacing  ``x.x`` with the specific version of the downloaded files:

    >>> pip install chaosmagpy-x.x-py3-none-any.whl